 She sure did.

 I don’t remember much else about the assembly, but I will never forget the looks of agony/embarrassment/amusement from the students and faculty as I completed the walk of shame back to my classroom.
 I think some of them actually felt bad for me because SERIOUSLY, who says that?!
-Though most just appreciated the fact that I had humiliated myself.
-If memory serves me, my principals sought me out later in the day just to see if I needed any support from a guidance cunteslor…
+Though most of them quite simply appreciated the fact that I had humiliated myself on such a grand scale.
+Knowing I was shaken up by the whole experience, my principals sought me out later in the day to see if I needed any support from a guidance cunteslor…

 Fortunately, we were a small district, one with a good sense of humor, and I retained my job despite my snafu.
-My pride?
+But my pride?
 That’s long gone.